-Revered in many ways, bear worship, and Bear Feasts which mirrored the dismemberment and reassembling of a shamanic initiation, are not exclusive to the Siberian and Native American hunting peoples.
-There have been great discoveries of Neanderthal bear cults in Slovenia and Yugoslavia, and “the most well-known Neanderthal bear ritual centres found in Switzerland, such as Wild Chapel, Wild Cave, and Dragon’s Den where the remains of over one thousand bears [have been] found.”
+Revered in many ways, bear worship, and Bear Feasts, which mirrored the dismemberment and reassembling of a shamanic initiation, are not exclusive to the Siberian and Native American hunting peoples.
+There have been great discoveries of Neanderthal bear cults in Slovenia and Yugoslavia, and: “the most well-known, Neanderthal bear ritual centres, found in Switzerland, such as Wild Chapel, Wild Cave, and Dragon”s Den, where the remains of over one thousand bears [have been] found.”

-The bears’ legacy is a mingling of history and legend that has been preserved in the myths of Kallisto and Thor, and in our night sky as the constellation of Ursa Major.
+The bears” legacy is a mingling of history and legend, that has been preserved in the myths of Kallisto and Thor, and in our night sky, as the constellation of Ursa Major.
 We also find the King of the Forest, the old Germanic Totem animal, in the fairy tales collected by the Grimm brothers, most notably Bearskin and Snow-White and Rose-Red.
-In these tales we also glimpse Mother Earth, or the “Lady of the Animals” in her guise as Mother Holle, or Mother Hulda.
+In these tales, we also glimpse Mother Earth, or the “Lady of the Animals”, in her guise as Mother Holle, or Mother Hulda.
 She is the one whose favourite companion was the bear.

-Only fragments exist now, half-remembered stories of men with golden souls hidden beneath bearskins, of the Siberian bear, composed of starlight, and of the one who took the young maiden to his cave, where, in the darkness she bore him a half-bear, half-human child.
+Only fragments exist now, half-remembered stories of men with golden souls, hidden beneath bearskins, of the Siberian bear, composed of starlight, and of the one who took the young maiden to his cave where, in the darkness, she bore him a half-bear, half-human child.

 Women and bears have long shared a wild nature, and a natural expression of freedom, fertility and healing.
-Sadly though the goddess, bears, ravens, wolves, serpents and shamans all suffered a similar fate at the hands of the Christians.
+Sadly, though, the goddess, bears, ravens, wolves, serpents, and shamans all suffered a similar fate, at the hands of the Christians.
 They were demonised and relegated to witches, and helpers of the devil.
 All things became literal.
 The Holy Land became a destination, and human beings became superior to all things.
-This was the arrival of Christian moralism which was “at odds with the old natural and instinctive way of life” and so the forest had to be cleared.
+This was the arrival of Christian ethics, which was: “at odds with the old natural and instinctive way of life”, and so the forest had to be cleared.

 Despite this, the seasons remember what we have forgotten.
-For just as the goddess descends into the earth during the winter to await her rebirth in the spring, so the bear goes into hibernation.
-During the winter, bears can slow their heart rate and lower their body temperature.
+For, just as the goddess descends into the earth during the winter, to await her rebirth in the spring, so the bear goes into hibernation.
+During the winter, bears can slow their heart rate, and lower their body temperature.
 “Their state during hibernation is more like a trance.
-Similar to that of the yogis in India when they go into samadhi, (these yogis are also able to survive the entire winter in Himalayan caves, snowed in and without any nourishment.)”
+This is similar to that of the yogis in India, when they go into samadhi (these yogis are also able to survive the entire winter in Himalayan caves, snowed in, and without any nourishment.)”

-When spring comes the bears emerge, and the first thing they do is to quench their mighty thirst.
-As they have not defecated for many months they instinctually go and look for purgative herbs to eat.
-They mainly look “for spicy hellebore, a strongly purgative and circulation accelerating plant… Brooklime, watercress, wild onions, chickweed, young nettles, sour dock, and many other edible spring plants that make up the bear’s first meals and activate its metabolism and circulation, and also fire up its glands and inhibit anaerobic fermentation and putrefactive agents in the intestines.
-They are the same herbs that our ancestors ate as blood-cleansing cure – usually also in the spring after a long winter without fresh greens.”
+When spring comes, the bears emerge, and the first thing they do is to quench their mighty thirst.
+As they have not defecated for many months they instinctivelly go and look for purgative herbs to eat.
+They mainly look: “for spicy hellebore, a strongly purgative and circulation accelerating plant… Brooklime, watercress, wild onions, chickweed, young nettles, sour dock, and many other edible spring plants that make up the bear”s first meals, and activate its metabolism and circulation, and also fire up its glands, and inhibit anaerobic fermentation and putrefactive agents in the intestines.
+They are the same herbs that our ancestors ate as a blood-cleansing cure – usually, also in the spring, after a long winter without fresh greens.”

-This is a wonderful example of why the bear was viewed as a great healer to many indigenous peoples.
-They also told of the bear appearing in dreams and showing the shamans and healers the healing plants of the land.
+This is a wonderful example of why the bear was viewed as a great healer, to many indigenous peoples.
+They also told of the bear appearing in dreams, and showing the shamans and healers the healing plants of the land.

-Our ancestors also believed that the power or soul of a living being “can live on for a long time in the bones, especially the skull, teeth and claws.”
+Our ancestors also believed that the power or soul of a living being: “can live on for a long time in the bones, especially the skull, teeth and claws.”